growth

 Finding Product-Market Fit

-Finding Product-Market Fit: The Three Startup Paths You Need to Know
+The 3 Startup Paths You Need to Know

 Picture this: You're lost in a dense forest, armed only with a map that changes as you walk.
 You have no clear destination, only the knowledge that somewhere, if you navigate the twists and turns, you'll find treasure.
 Welcome to the world of product-market fit (PMF), where every founder’s journey is as uncertain as it is essential.